GeneralGuy4872/IWannaFly_FullCircle/README.md

 struct should never use explicit-width fields. bitpacked structs should eventually be replaced with interger bitfields.

+sincle-pourpose classes for storing global state, to me at least, seems a wholly useless concept; this is an interface without an instance.
+I will try to implement these as namespaces (either C++ namespaces or using $$ as described elsewhere), and will attempt to refer to such namespaces as "daemons" (cf. system daemon) if the interface contains functions.

 since `this` is a reserved word in C++, and `self` is a reserved word in Objective-C, when using Object-Style-C, the object variable will be named `opaque` for `void *` pointers to C++ objects, or `object` for pointers